Last updated 11th June, 2025

 South-east | £110-£120 |

 All qualified EPC assessors and clients must carry professional insurance and join a certified scheme for the safety and protection of energy assessors and clients.
-It shields energy assessors and home inspectors from the costs of resolving or contesting a client's claim that there is a flaw in the work they've done for them, such as a mistake in an EPC that they say prevented the sale of a home.
+Both of which are faily common within the industry:

 When wanting an EPC, you can google ones near you.
 This will give you multiple options; however, how will you know which one to trust?
 Picking the right EPC assessor can be a task, as you want a reasonably priced, straight to the point assessor that will give you exactly what you want and need on your home.